babsyco/Background_infraredLight_filtering/README.md

 # Background_infraredLight_filtering
 This repository contains code outlining a method for filtering background infrared light from the input of infrared sensors, using a two-stage sampling process and a fitted 2-dimensional polynomial.
 The main file, `double_source_data_analysis.ipynb`, contains a complete description of the process, however it is best viewed on Google Colab as there are several images linked from URLs that do not preview here on GitHub.
-(When viewing the file on Github there should be a link to open it in Colab).
+(When viewing the file on Github there should be a link to open it in Colab - although it might take a few reloads to render!).
 The remaining repository structure is:

 * `arduino_code`
   * `double_IRsource_data_aquisition.ino`: the arduino file used to gather the data, as described in the Colab notebook.